 Other Factors Contributing To The Decline Of The African Lion

 - A loss of habitat: Lions have been reduced to just 8% of the land they once occupied.
 The reduction of their habitat also results in a decrease in prey and therefore food sources.

 - The issue of human-wildlife conflict: Lions living outside of protected areas are open to less natural prey and therefore often turn to farm livestock as prey.
 In most African nations, a local’s livestock is their wealth and is usually their means of survival.
 Some act in retaliation by killing the lions, as a way of protecting their livestock.

 - Diseases: In the last few years, disease has strongly contributed to problems facing the rapidly decreasing number of lions.
 These diseases include feline leukaemia virus, morbillivirus and bovine tuberculosis severely affecting South Africa.
 Other factors, including inbreeding, due to small population groups, causing genetic problems also contribute.

-We are proud to work alongside our trust, ALERT (The African Lion and Environmental Research Trust,) to help ensure the future of the African Lion and to implement our lion rehabilitation program.
+We are proud to work alongside our trust, ALERT (The African Lion and Environmental Research Trust,) to help ensure the future of the African Lion and to implement our lion conservation & rehabilitation program.
 Alongside ALERT, we are at the forefront of an innovative world-first lion release program.